 - comments that you may make on articles published by The Conversation.

 We collect Personal Information when you donate to us online or over the phone.
 The types of Personal Information we collect from donors includes contact information and bank or credit card details.
+We do not store bank details or credit card information.

 We also collect your Personal Information from third parties.
 For example, if you create an account for The Conversation using a social media account, we may collect Personal Information, including your name and email address, from your social media account.